 The former tool-and-die maker, watching the news, sees that H-1B visa holder discussing what a great country America has been for him or her.
 But the former tool-and-die maker doesn’t embrace such a discussion warmly; he sees a foreigner rubbing his good fortunes into the face of an underemployed American worker, a worker who lost his sense of dignity a long time ago.

-And their xenophobia grows.
+And their xenophobia grew.

 The former tool-and-die maker’s daughter really didn’t relish the thought of having her dad move in, but there he was.
 She remembered the time her parents helped out with her student loans, so she didn’t want to seem ungrateful.
-So her husband now drives the kids to daycare, and she now has to drive him to work – miles out of her way.
+But her husband now drives the kids to daycare, and she now has to drive him to work – miles out of her way.
 When her dad, this former tool-and-die maker, comes home in the evening, he quietly retires to the basement, not wanting to insert himself into his daughter’s family life any more than necessary.

 That’s where he watches an old analog TV that he trash picked while living at the loft, with a cheap converter plugged into it so he can tune in the local digital TV stations.
 He certainly doesn’t have the discretionary income for cable.